aliask/bong.wav/README.md

 But not before recording the sound of the old headset. *I had plans...*

+## Setup

+1. You will need to create a Discord bot.
+Discord has [very good docs](https://discord.com/developers/docs/intro) for this.
+1. Once you've got this set up, grab the API token and add this to the `.env` file (or directly to the `docker-compose.yml` file)
+1. Run docker-compose up -d
+1. Add the bot to the target server
+1. DM the bot with commands - e.g. become admin with `!admin`

 ## Usage

 All interaction with the bot is done via messages.
 Message the bot with the following commands to interact with it.